amoltdhage/ReactNative-DynamicPostAPIDemo/README.md

 | Home Screen | Home Screen With Data | Loading Indicator | Modal Result |
 |-------------|------------------------|--------------------|--------------|
 | <img src="assets/screenshot_home.png" width="250"> | <img src="assets/screenshot_home2.png" width="250"> | <img src="assets/screenshot_loading.png" width="250"> | <img src="assets/screenshot_modal.png" width="250"> |

+### Text Field Validations

+In this application, we have implemented validations for each text field to ensure data integrity and improve user experience.
+Below are the details of the validations for each field:

+### Name Field

+- **Requirement:** Mandatory
+- **Validation Criteria:**
+  - Cannot be empty or contain only spaces.
+  - Allows only alphabets and single spaces between words.

+### Age Field

+- **Requirement:** Mandatory
+- **Validation Criteria:**
+  - Must be a two-digit number.
+  - Should be between the age range of 10 to 99.

+### Email Field

+- **Requirement:** Mandatory
+- **Validation Criteria:**
+  - Must be a valid email address format.

+These validations help maintain the quality of data and provide users with clear guidelines for input.

 ## Installation